HEPLean/HepLean/README.md

 We follow here roughly the same contribution policies as MathLib4 (which can be found [here](https://leanprover-community.github.io/contribute/index.html)).

+A guide to contributing can be found [here](https://github.com/HEPLean/HepLean/blob/master/CONTRIBUTING.md).

 If you want permission to create a pull-request for this repository contact Joseph Tooby-Smith on the lean Zulip, or email.

 ## Installation